braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 {% endtab %}
 {% tab Preview and Test %}
-The **Preview & Test** section includes Inbox Vision to see previews of your emails across different email clients and devices.
+The **Preview & Test** section allows you to preview of your emails across different email clients and devices.
 By previewing your email campaign as a user, you can ensure that the details are aligned across all platforms.

+{% alert important %}
+Inbox Vision for the Drag & Drop Editor is currently in early access.
+Please contact your Braze account manager if you are interested in participating in early access.
+{% endalert %}

-You can also view your email previews for these user types:
+You can also view your email previews with these user types:

 - __Random User__: Braze will randomly select a user from the database and preview the email based on their attributes or event information.
 {% alert note %}
 This user may or may not be part of your segmentation criteria.
 Segmentation is selected afterward, so Braze is unaware of your target audience at this point.
 {% endalert %}
 - __Select User__: You can select a specific user based on their email address or `external_id`.
 The email will preview based on that user's attributes and event information<br><br>
-- __Custom user__: You can customize a user.
+- __Custom User__: You can customize a user.
 Braze will offer inputs for all available attributes and events.
 You can enter any information you would like to see in the preview email.

 {% endtab %}
 {% endtabs %}